edwintye/edwintye.github.io/_posts/2021-10-29-respecting-request-termination-in-fastapi.md

 For sure there are cases when this is desirable, especially from the client side if you don't need an ack.
 The issue here is when the requests require the servers to run some resource heavy process, and the system performance is tied to the number of concurrent requests.
-Our aim is to respect the termination signal and react appropriately.
+Our aim is to respect the termination signal and stop all computation accordingly.

 Let's assume that we have a cpu intensive process for one of the endpoints, which can be represented as the example below with the cpu heavy part replaced by a sleep.
-In the event that a client hits the endpoint `/no-context` with a timeout less than the sleep (at 3 seconds) then:
+In the event that a client hits the endpoint `/no-context` (code block below) with a timeout less than the sleep (at 3 seconds) then:
 1. The client does not get a response.
 2. Server keeps sleeping until the end.
 3. Server response with a 200 and thinks it has done a great job.